Num1d1um/d2bingo/README.md

 ## Complete a full set (5) of repeatable bounties from a planetary vendor

+## Visit the Well of Flame, Well of Echoes and Chamber of Stone on Nessus

+ *Must use the respective return teleporter in all three places*

 ## Complete an Adventure

 ## Use a Vex Cranium